apecloud/kubeblocks/docs/user_docs/api-reference/addon.md

 <td>
 <em>(Optional)</em>
 <p>observedGeneration is the most recent generation observed for this
-Addon.
-It corresponds to the Addon&rsquo;s generation, which is updated on mutation by the API Server.</p>
+add-on.
+It corresponds to the add-on&rsquo;s generation, which is updated on mutation by the API Server.</p>
 </td>
 </tr>